B.S. in Art Education

 Students apply to the art education program while enrolled in or after completing

-ARTE 303: Introduction to Art Education by completing the Feinstein School of Education and Human Development (FSEHD) online application (see link below) and following the FSEHD admission application instructions.
+ARTE 301 Art Education Concepts and Contexts by completing the Feinstein School of Education and Human Development (FSEHD) online application (see link below) and following the FSEHD admission application instructions.
 The Department of Art forwards recommendations to FSEHD through this online application.
 Applicants are then formally accepted into both the FSEHD and to the teacher preparation program in art education

 For acceptance into the teacher preparation program in art education,